donicrosby/donicrosby.github.io/content/defcon31/index.md

 ![You shouldn't have done that](i_shouldnt_have_done_that.jpg)

-Just a reminder you're at DefCon, there's a fun goodie on the sticker to find ;)
+Just a reminder you're at DefCon; there's a fun goodie on the sticker to find ;)

-Maybe put your own goodie on there and stick it somewhere and share the love!
+Maybe put your own goodie on here, stick it somewhere and share the love!